 4. PPIs can increase the risk for Cardiovascular Disease

-To be honest, this one kind of shocked me when I first heard it but it’s true; several studies have found a link between adverse cardiovascular events and long-term PPI use (9).
+To be honest, this one kind of shocked me when I first heard of it, but it’s true.
+Several studies have found a link between adverse cardiovascular events and long-term PPI use (9).

 One study even associated PPI use with an increased risk of ischemic stroke.
 The authors of the study, however, were careful to note that the association between PPI use and stroke was modest and that a cause and effect relationship could not be fully established.
 (10)